Sacré-Cœur, Paris

-The Basilica of Sacré Cœur de Montmartre (English: Sacred Heart of Montmartre), commonly known as Sacré-Cœur Basilica and often simply Sacré-Cœur (Sacré-Cœur de Montmartre, pronounced /fr/), is a Catholic church and minor basilica in Paris dedicated to the Sacred Heart of Jesus.
-It was formally approved as a national historic monument by the National Commission of Patrimony and Architecture on December 8, 2022.
+The Basilica of the Sacred Heart of Montmartre (Basilique du Sacré-Cœur de Montmartre), commonly known as Sacré-Cœur Basilica (Basilique du Sacré-Cœur) or simply Sacré-Cœur (Sacré-Cœur, pronounced /fr/), is a Catholic church and minor basilica in Paris dedicated to the Sacred Heart of Jesus.

 Sacré-Cœur Basilica is located at the summit of the butte of Montmartre.
 From its dome two hundred meters above the Seine, the basilica overlooks the entire city of Paris and its suburbs.
 It is the second most popular tourist destination in the capital after the Eiffel Tower.

-The basilica was first proposed by Felix Fournier, the Bishop of Nantes, in 1870 after the defeat of France and the capture of Napoleon III at the Battle of Sedan in the Franco-Prussian War.
-He attributed the defeat of France to the moral decline of the country since the French Revolution, and proposed a new Parisian church dedicated to the Sacred Heart of Jesus.
-The edifice was proposed before the outbreak of the Paris Commune but since it was constructed at the highest point of the city, overlooking the site of the outbreak of the Commune and the rest of the city, it has remained controversial with politicians of the French left, for whom it symbolizes the repression of the Communards.
+The basilica was first proposed by the former Bishop of Nantes, Felix Fournier, in 1870, after France's defeat and Napoleon III's capture at the Battle of Sedan in the Franco-Prussian War.
+Attributing the defeat to the country's moral decline since the French Revolution, he proposed a new Parisian church dedicated to the Sacred Heart of Jesus.
+Although early proposals were discussed some months before the Paris Commune, its prominent hilltop location—overlooking the site of the uprising—was only built upon after the Commune's defeat, making it continuously controversial among some of the French left-wing, who view it as a symbol of the violent repression of the Communards.

-The basilica was designed by Paul Abadie, whose Neo-Byzantine-Romanesque plan was selected from among seventy-seven proposals.
+The basilica was designed by Paul Abadie, whose neo-Byzantine-Romanesque plan was selected from among seventy-seven proposals.
 Construction began in 1875 and continued for forty years under five different architects.
-Completed in 1914, the basilica was formally consecrated in 1919 after World War I.
+Completed in 1914, the basilica was formally consecrated in 1919 after World War I. It was formally approved as a monument historique on 8 December 2022.

 Sacré-Cœur Basilica has maintained perpetual adoration of the Holy Eucharist since 1885.
 The site is traditionally associated with the martyrdom of Saint Denis, the patron saint of Paris.

 History

 Proposal

-The proposal to build a new Parisian church dedicated to the Sacred Heart of Jesus was first made on September 4, 1870, by Felix Fournier, the Bishop of Nantes, following the defeat of France and the capture of Emperor Napoleon III by the Prussians at the Battle of Sedan in the Franco-Prussian War.
+The proposal to build a new Parisian church dedicated to the Sacred Heart of Jesus was first made on 4 September 1870, by Felix Fournier, the Bishop of Nantes, following the defeat of France and the capture of Emperor Napoleon III by the Prussians at the Battle of Sedan in the Franco-Prussian War.
 Until his death in 1877, Fournier was an active builder who completed the long-delayed restoration of Nantes Cathedral.
 He wrote that the defeat of France in 1870 was a divine punishment for the moral decline of the country since the French Revolution.